Sorting algorithm: Insertion sort

 Insertion sort is a simple sorting algorithm that is relatively efficient for small lists and mostly sorted lists, and is often used as part of more sophisticated algorithms.
-It works by taking elements from the list one by one and inserting them in their correct position into a new sorted list similar to how we put money in our wallet.
+It works by taking elements from the list one by one and inserting them in their correct position into a new sorted list similar to how one puts money in their wallet.
 In arrays, the new list and the remaining elements can share the array's space, but insertion is expensive, requiring shifting all following elements over by one.
 Shellsort is a variant of insertion sort that is more efficient for larger lists.

 Selection sort

 Selection sort is an in-place comparison sort.
 It has O(n2) complexity, making it inefficient on large lists, and generally performs worse than the similar insertion sort.
-Selection sort is noted for its simplicity, and also has performance advantages over more complicated algorithms in certain situations.
+Selection sort is noted for its simplicity and also has performance advantages over more complicated algorithms in certain situations.

 The algorithm finds the minimum value, swaps it with the value in the first position, and repeats these steps for the remainder of the list.
-It does no more than n swaps, and thus is useful where swapping is very expensive.
+It does no more than n swaps and thus is useful where swapping is very expensive.

 Efficient sorts

 Practical general sorting algorithms are almost always based on an algorithm with average time complexity (and generally worst-case complexity) O(n log n), of which the most common are heapsort, merge sort, and quicksort.
 Each has advantages and drawbacks, with the most significant being that simple implementation of merge sort uses O(n) additional space, and simple implementation of quicksort has O(n2) worst-case complexity.
 These problems can be solved or ameliorated at the cost of a more complex algorithm.

 While these algorithms are asymptotically efficient on random data, for practical efficiency on real-world data various modifications are used.
 First, the overhead of these algorithms becomes significant on smaller data, so often a hybrid algorithm is used, commonly switching to insertion sort once the data is small enough.
-Second, the algorithms often perform poorly on already sorted data or almost sorted data – these are common in real-world data, and can be sorted in O(n) time by appropriate algorithms.
+Second, the algorithms often perform poorly on already sorted data or almost sorted data – these are common in real-world data and can be sorted in O(n) time by appropriate algorithms.
 Finally, they may also be unstable, and stability is often a desirable property in a sort.
 Thus more sophisticated algorithms are often employed, such as Timsort (based on merge sort) or introsort (based on quicksort, falling back to heapsort).